Academic Advancement and Research

 Research Support at Four U.S. Universities

-In gratitude for many years of collaboration with the American electronics industry, and based on a desire to ensure the industry’s continued development, since 1984 Kyocera has given endowments to the engineering divisions of Alfred University, Case Western Reserve University, Massachusetts Institute of Technology, and the University of Washington.
+In gratitude for many years of collaboration with the American electronics industry, and based on a desire to ensure the industry’s continued development, since 1984 Kyocera has given endowments to the engineering divisions of Alfred University, Case Western Reserve University, Massachusetts Institute of Technology (MIT), and the University of Washington.
 These endowments support the research activities of appointed Kyocera Professors as well as the enrollment of overseas students and researchers at each institution.
-Kyocera regularly holds research exchange meetings with Professor Kyocera to promote open innovation.
+This contributes towards the acquisition of cutting-edge research information, developing of young researchers, dispatch of researchers, joint research, etc.

 The Kyocera Museum of Fine Ceramics